Embedded database: Informix Dynamic Server

 Informix Dynamic Server (IDS) is characterized as an enterprise class embeddable database server, combining embeddable features such as low footprint, programmable and autonomic capabilities with enterprise class database features such as high availability and flexible replication features.
 IDS is used in deeply embedded scenarios such as IP telephony call-processing systems, point of sale applications and financial transaction processing systems.

 InterBase

 InterBase is an IoT Award-winning cross-platform, Unicode enabled SQL database platform able to be embedded within turn-key applications.
 Out of the box SMP support and on disk AES strength 256bit encryption, SQL 92 & ACID compliance and support for Windows, Macintosh, Linux, Solaris, iOS and Android platforms.
 Ideal for both small-to-medium and large enterprises supporting hundreds of users and mobile application development.
 InterBase Light is a free version that can be used on any mobile device and is ideal for mobile applications.
 Enterprises can switch to a paid version as requirements for change management and security increase.
 InterBase has high adoption in defense, airspace, oil and gas, and manufacturing industries.

+Kùzu

+Kùzu is an embeddable graph database management system that supports the Cypher (query language).
+It implements several existing and novel state-of-art storage, indexing, and query processing techniques to help users manage and query very large graphs.
+Kùzu achieves its performance largely through novel join algorithms that combine binary and worst-case optimal joins, factorization and vectorized query execution on a columnar storage layer, as well as numerous compression and parallelization techniques common in modern database systems.
+Kùzu is built and maintained by Kùzu Inc., a startup based in Waterloo, Ontario, Canada, and is available open-source under an MIT license.